Hiring teams wouldn’t need a language analytics platform if job descriptions were easy to write. They’re not.

 We know this because of the original research we do into how candidates react to different words, phrases, sentiments, and content in job descriptions.
 It’s the same research that determines every piece of guidance in Datapeople’s language analytics platform.

 A language analytics platform helps writers with helpful real-time suggestions during the writing process.
 The suggestions can include tips on content, language, grammar, and punctuation.

-We’ve organized our language editing guidance into five buckets.
+We’ve organized our recruiting process guidance into five buckets.
 (If you’re a longtime user, you may remember that we had seven buckets before.
 We’ve condensed them into five for clarity.)
 Here’s an overview of our yellow, red, blue, gray, and green highlights.